R31Z/JS-questions-and-answers/Questions and Answers.md

 document.write(“Welcome”) is used to print the text – Welcome in the screen.
 ## 40. What is ‘this’ keyword in JavaScript?
 ‘This’ keyword refers to the object from where it was called.
+## 41. How many types of functions JavaScript supports?
+A function in JavaScript can be either named or anonymous.